Itheum/architecture-diagrams/live_whitepaper.md

 # Itheum Token <a name="tokenomics-1"></a>
 The “primary token” will exist on the Elrond blockchain (Note that this may be subject to change as we continue weighing the pros/cons of multi-chain adoption.
-As low transaction cost, high transaction throughput and security is very critical for the trading of data; we continue to evaluate the best candidate blockchain for our "primary token".
+As low transaction cost, high transaction throughput, and security are very critical for the trading of data; we continue to evaluate the best candidate blockchain for our "primary token".

-The primary token will have the token symbol 🔼ITHEUM and the side-chain tokens (called Side Tokens) will have a prefix character in front of the token symbol to identify it (e.g. 🔼mITHEUM, 🔼bITHEUM).
-This "prefix design decision" is also subject to change as we want to ensure the best user experience (UX) for data trading and we may alter the design to have a single 🔼ITHEUM token that has the same name across various blockchains (Similar to have USDC is called USDC across all blockchains).
+The primary token will have the token symbol $ITHEUM and the side-chain tokens (called Side Tokens) will have a prefix character in front of the token symbol to identify it (e.g. $mITHEUM, $bITHEUM).
+This "prefix design decision" is also subject to change as we want to ensure the best user experience (UX) for data trading and we may alter the design to have a single $ITHEUM token that has the same name across various blockchains (Similar to have USDC is called USDC across all blockchains).

->The final decision on the “Primary Token Blockchain” and the "Token Prefix Naming Design" will be announced prior to our Token Generation Event (TGE).
+>The final decision on the “Primary Token Blockchain” will be announced before our Token Generation Event (TGE).

 ---

 ## Token Utility <a name="tokenomics-2"></a>
-The 🔼ITHEUM token is a pure “utility token” as without owning 🔼ITHEUM you will not be able to use many features on the Itheum Data DEX to facilitate the open exchange of personal data.
+The $ITHEUM token is a pure “utility token” as without owning $ITHEUM you will not be able to use many features on the Itheum Data DEX to facilitate the open exchange of personal data.

-At this point, the following tasks will REQUIRE the 🔼ITHEUM token (or corresponding Side Tokens) — as we design and write our smart contracts we will also take an 🔼ITHEUM 1st approach to align incentives so we can ensure that 🔼ITHEUM’s position as a utility token can’t be disputed:
+At this point, the following tasks will REQUIRE the $ITHEUM token (or corresponding Side Tokens) — as we design and write our smart contracts we will also take an $ITHEUM first approach to align incentives so we can ensure that $ITHEUM’s position as a utility token can’t be disputed:

 **1) Gaining Access rights to use Data Packs / Data Streams / Data Coalition Data Pools**

-A Data Creator (who is the original Data Owner of the data) will allow an Access Requester to access their data via a transfer of 🔼ITHEUM between the parties. 🔼ITHEUM is essentially the key to using the data from an authorization perspective.
-The primary goal would be to use the transaction of 🔼ITHEUM (between the 2 parties as logged on-chain) as:
+A Data Creator (who is the original Data Owner of the data) will allow an Access Requester to access their data via a transfer of $ITHEUM between the parties. $ITHEUM is essentially the "software key" to using the data from an authorization perspective.
+The primary goal would be to use the transaction of $ITHEUM (between the 2 parties as logged on-chain) as:

 - Evidence of access rights being granted by the Data Owner to another party
 - To trace and have evidence of the lineage of data access
 - To trace back access rights to a Provenance (Data Creator)

-If the sale is done via a Data Coalition (i.e. as a bulk pool of data), the 🔼ITHEUM is transferred from the Access Requester to the DC DAO and then distributed to the members of the DC as follows:
+If the sale is done via a Data Coalition (i.e. as a bulk pool of data), the $ITHEUM is transferred from the Access Requester to the DC DAO and then distributed to the members of the DC as follows:

 - To the Data Creators to indicate access rights to use the data (as mentioned in the above section)

-- Based on the relative bond/stake token contribution of the board members, members, and general stakers to highlight traceability of the effort spent by these parties to coordinate the bulk sale, flag and signal data quality and accept the risk of remediating and mediating contentious sales.
-The transfer of 🔼ITHEUM to these parties is also used as lineage and audit to trace all parties involved in the data transfer process.

-See point number (3) below for more details…
+- Based on the relative bond/stake token contribution of the board members, members, and general stakers to highlight traceability of the effort spent by these parties to coordinate the bulk sale, flag and signal data quality issues and accept the risk of remediating and mediating contentious sales.
+The transfer of $ITHEUM to these parties is also used as a lineage and audit to trace all parties involved in the data transfer process.
+See point number (3) below for more details on this.

-**2) Stake 🔼ITHEUM to have relative voting rights in the Itheum Foundation (IF) DAO**
+**2) Stake $ITHEUM to have relative voting rights in the Itheum Foundation (IF) DAO**

-The IF DAO will vote on "Proposals'' on how the 🔼ITHEUM Treasury will be spent to further Itheum's community development and roadmap.
+The Itheum Foundation (IF) DAO will vote on "Proposals'' on how the $ITHEUM Treasury will be spent to further Itheum's community development and roadmap.
+Please note that the full decentralization of the platform and the operation of the voting mechanism will be put into place at a future date.
+Read more about this in the [Decentralized Governance](#governance) section.

-**3) Stake/Bond 🔼ITHEUM to create a new Data Coalition (DC) (which is governed by a DAO)**
+**3) Stake/Bond $ITHEUM to create a new Data Coalition (DC) (which is governed by a DAO)**

 By doing so; you receive relative voting rights in return to manage the operation of the Data Coalition DAO (DC DAO).
-Staked 🔼ITHEUM goes into the "DC Fund Pool" - which is then used for arbitration and dispute resolution in contentious sales of data.
+Staked $ITHEUM goes into the "DC Fund Pool" - which is then used for arbitration and dispute resolution in contentious sales of data.
 The DC DOA votes on "Motions" related to the bulk sale of data via the DC.

-The following parties can Stake/Bond 🔼ITHEUM:
+The following parties can Stake/Bond $ITHEUM:

-- Board Members will bond 🔼ITHEUM to flag their commitment to the DC and to act in the best interest of the Members.
+- Board Members will bond $ITHEUM to flag their commitment to the DC and to act in the best interest of the Members.
 The bond is locked in until the Board Member leaves the DC.

-- Data Creators or Contributors (called Members) can link their data to a DC and also stake some 🔼ITHEUM to flag that they have a genuine interest in supplying good quality data to the DC.
+- Data Creators or Contributors (called Members) can link their data to a DC and also stake some $ITHEUM to flag that they have a genuine interest in supplying good quality data to the DC.

-- Anyone (even those who do not want to provide data themselves) can stake 🔼ITHEUM into an existing DC DAO.
-They do this by becoming a "data quality verifier" (resulting in a Crowd-Sourced Data Curation dynamic), effectively also signaling the "genuineness/credibility" of a Data Coalition (similar to how the credibility of a node validator in a DPOS gets signaled by the community who delegates their stake with them).
-Everyone who stakes/bonds 🔼ITHEUM is incentivized relative to their role and stake and earns micropayments after each trade is finalized.
+- Anyone (even those who do not want to provide data themselves) can stake $ITHEUM into an existing DC DAO.
+They do this by becoming a "data quality verifier" (resulting in a Crowd-Sourced Data Curation dynamic), effectively also signaling the "genuineness/credibility" of a Data Coalition (similar to how the credibility of a node validator in a Delegated Proof-of-stake (DPOS) system gets signaled by the community who delegates their stake with them).
+Everyone who stakes/bonds $ITHEUM is incentivized relative to their role and stake and earns micropayments after each trade is finalized.
 Learn more about the [Data Coalition DAO design here](#data-coalitions-1)

 ---